Arch-Network/docs/developers/faq.md

 **Q: Do programs deployed via Arch require a separate gas token?**

-A: No, programs are deployed and interacted with via BTC, therefore no additional token is necessary as a either a developer or a user when deploying or otherwise interacting with programs deployed via Arch.
+A: No, programs are deployed and interacted with via Bitcoin, therefore no additional token is necessary as a either a developer or a user when deploying or otherwise interacting with programs deployed via Arch.

 **Q: How is gas paid for in the network?**

 A: Gas is paid in Arch.
-It can also be paid in BTC if the user does not hold Arch as it will be auto-converted on the backend.
+It can also be paid in Bitcoin if the user does not hold Arch as it will be auto-converted on the backend.

 **Q: How does a user obtain Arch tokens?**